White Chocolate Peanut Butter Cups

-Allow chocolate cups to cool and harden completely by placing them on a tray in the fridge for at least 30 minutes.
+Allow chocolate cups to cool and harden completely by placing on a tray in the fridge for at least 30 minutes.
 You can also complete this step the night before.

 In a small bowl, stir together the Peanut Butter & Co.
 White Chocolatey Wonderful and vanilla extract until smooth.

 Using a mini ice cream scoop or a small spoon, evenly divide the Peanut Butter & Co.
 White Chocolatey Wonderful between the hardened chocolate cups.
-Smooth the top to create an even surface.

 If the remaining melted chocolate has hardened too much, simply repeat steps 1-2.

 Evenly divide the remaining melted chocolate amongst the filled cups, smoothing the tops and making sure the chocolate reaches all the way to the edges in order to seal the cups.